-The restoration and replacement provision of the assets under concession include, therefore, the best estimate of the present value of the charges matured at the Statement of Financial Position date for the programmed maintenance in the coming years and undertaken in order to ensure the functionality, operations and security of the assets under concession.
+The restoration and replacement provision of the assets under concession include, therefore, the best estimate of the present value of the charges matured at the reporting date for the programmed maintenance in the coming years and undertaken in order to ensure the functionality, operations and security of the assets under concession.

 It should be noted that the restoration and replacement provision of the assets refers only to fixed assets within the scope of IFRIC 12 (assets under concession classified to intangible assets).

 The Companies of the Group have both defined contribution plans (National Health Service contributions and INPS pension plan contributions) and defined benefit plans (Post-Employment Benefits).

 A defined contribution plan is a plan in which the Group participates through fixed payments to third party fund operators, and in relation to which there are no legal or other obligation to pay further contributions where the fund does not have sufficient assets to meet the obligations of the employees for the period in course and previous periods.
 For the defined contribution plans, the Group pays contributions, voluntary or established contractually, to public and private pension funds.
 The contributions are recorded as personnel expense in accordance with the accruals principle.
 The advanced contributions are recorded as an asset which will be repaid or offset against future payments where due.